School Field Trips

 Group Visits to the Museum

-Groups of ten or more planning to visit the NMAI in Washington, D.C., are strongly encouraged to reserve entry by contacting Group Reservations at email@example.com; 202-633-6644; 888-618-0572 (toll-free); or 202-633-6751 (TTY).
+Groups of ten or more planning to visit the NMAI in Washington, D.C., are strongly encouraged to reserve entry by contacting Group Reservations at firstname.lastname@example.org; 202-633-6644; 888-618-0572 (toll-free); or 202-633-6751 (TTY).
 After registering, you will receive a confirmation letter and pre-visit teacher resources, including self guides for those groups not scheduling a guided program.
 Please bring your confirmation letter on the day of your visit.
-Groups who do not wish to or who are unable to schedule a visit in advance may join the general entry line at any time during museum hours.
+Group size must be in accordance with the number specified in the confirmation letter.
+Groups with reservations should enter at the south entrance on Maryland Avenue.
+Groups without reservations should enter through the main entrance, facing the United States Capitol Building.

 Group Visits to the imagiNATIONS Activity Center

 All groups, including school or home-school classes, daycare, camp, or scout groups, are required to schedule entry time to the imagiNATIONS Activity Center.
 Groups may register for Tuesday, Wednesday, Thursday, or Friday, in 30-minute increments (i.e., 10–10:30 AM; 10:30–11 AM, etc.).
 Groups must be pre-K to third grade only, and are limited to 30 students per timed entry, with at least one chaperone for every five students.
 Registration requests must be made at least 48 hours in advance.
-To reserve a group entry time to the imagiNATIONS Activity Center, contact the Group Reservations Office at firstname.lastname@example.org; 202-633-6644; 888-618-0572 (toll-free); or 202-633-6751 (TTY).
-Please bring your confirmation letter on the day of your visit.
+To reserve a group entry time to the imagiNATIONS Activity Center, contact the Group Reservations Office at email@example.com; 202-633-6644; 888-618-0572 (toll-free); or 202-633-6751 (TTY).
+Group size must be in accordance with the number specified in the confirmation letter.
+Groups with reservations should enter at the south entrance on Maryland Avenue.

 GUIDED SCHOOL PROGRAMS FOR PRE-REGISTERED GROUPS